The Return

 Setsuna chuckled.

 "Between you and me?
-Yes, she'd fry them all.
-I don't know if she could
+Yes, she'd fry

-live with herself after that, maybe if she could bring them back."
+them all.
+I don't know if she could live with herself after that, maybe if she

 "What does Usagi